AaltoSciComp/python-for-scicomp/content/cython.rst

 ------------------------------

 So far our Cythonized extension module is rather dumb.
-We have reduced some of interpreting overhead by compiling the code, but it's still using Python's fully dynamic type system with the same boxing and unboxing overhead as in standard Python.
-This is because there are no type declarations in the code that Cython could use for optimizations.
+We have reduced some of the interpreting overhead by compiling the code, but it's still using Python's fully dynamic type system with the same boxing and unboxing overhead as in standard Python.
+This is because there are no type declarations in the code that Cython could use to optimize.

 When Cythonizing a Python code, static type information can be added
 either: